JetBrains/intellij-sdk-docs/topics/basics/getting_started/publishing_plugin.md

 ### Uploading a New Version

+When using Gradle, use the provided tasks as described in [](deployment.md).

-New versions can be uploaded on the plugin's detail page, see [Marketplace Docs](https://plugins.jetbrains.com/docs/marketplace/custom-release-channels.html) for details.
+New versions can be uploaded manually on the plugin's detail page, see [Marketplace Docs](https://plugins.jetbrains.com/docs/marketplace/custom-release-channels.html) for details.

 ## Publishing a Plugin to a Custom Plugin Repository